You can add to a century of community science by signing up for a count near you.

-The Christmas Bird Count relies 100% on donations to provide support to compilers and volunteers on count day, to manage the historic database, and to fund the technology to make historic data available to researchers.
+The Christmas Bird Count relies 100 percent on donations to provide support to compilers and volunteers on count day, to manage the historic database, and to fund the technology to make historic data available to researchers.
 The data collected by CBC participants over the past century and more have become one of only two large pools of information informing ornithologists and conservation biologists how the birds of the Americas are faring over time.

 In 2012 we made CBC participation free to make it accessible to anyone.
 Now we ask for your support to keep the program free and to help us ensure the future of the program.
-Please make a donation today to this very important citizen science effort.
+Please make a donation today to this very important community science effort.

 Other questions about CBC participation

 Can I just do my own CBC and send you my data?
 No. Since each CBC is a real census, and since the 15-mile diameter circle contains a lot of area to be covered, single-observer counts (except in unusual circumstances) cannot be allowed.
-To participate on the CBC you will need to join an existing CBC circle by contacting the compiler in advance of the count day.
+To participate in the CBC, you will need to join an existing CBC circle by contacting the compiler in advance of the count day.

 Why do some Christmas Bird Count circles not allow online registration?
-Accepting online registrations of participants is the individual decision of each circle Compiler and is based on a number of factors including the number of participants already committed to the count, the amount of area already covered and the compiler's available time.
+Accepting online registrations of participants is the individual decision of each circle compiler and is based on a number of factors, including the number of participants already committed to the count, the amount of area already covered, and the compiler's available time.